mjstrasser/mjstrasser.github.io/_posts/2017-07-12-welcome-to-the-blog.md

 ---
 layout: post
-title: Welcome (back) to the blog
+title: Welcome (back) to my relative ignorance
 categories: general
 ---

-## Welcome back to my relative ignorance

 I have resuscitated a blog after about 10 years’ absence.
 As in that previous life, it is called *Relatively Ignorant* and contains bits and pieces of things